 Find out what you are likely to see with our self-guided tours of each area.

 GPS-Enabled Audio Tour

-We offer a GPS-led audio tour of Bairro Alto/Chiado/Baixa, researched, written, and recorded by one of our own tour guides.
+We offer an audio tour of Bairro Alto/Chiado/Baixa, researched, written, and recorded by one of our own tour guides.

 Here’s a sample.

 This is a small local Lisbon tour company that is focused on creating experiences that move away from mass tourism.